NormalNvim/NormalNvim/README.md

 # Javascript firefox (also support typescript)
 You don't need to manually install this, mason DAP is capable of installing it.

+# Shell
+You don't need to manually install this, mason DAP is capable of installing it.
 ```